On the Commons

 Faye Brown has been working on Native environmental and social justice issues since 1980.
 She worked with the Black Hills Alliance, an alliance of farmers, ranchers and Native peoples organizing to stop uranium mining in South Dakota, founded the Leonard Peltier Support Group/Indian Justice Network and coordinated public relations campaigns for Native communities with the Direct Expression firm.
 From 1995 to 2010, Brown was a senior staff or consultant at Honor the Earth, a national Native environmental organization.
 During this time she also worked as a consultant for Native artist John Trudell and Angelina Jolie’s All Tribes Foundation.
 Faye joined the staff of On the Commons in the fall of 2010.

-Jessica Conrad—Content Manager (Minneapolis, MN)
+Jessica Conrad—Content and Community Manager (Minneapolis, MN)

 Jessica Conrad has been working to communicate the essence of the commons and the sharing economy from the beginnings of her career: At Sol Editions, an editorial services company focused on the natural world, innovation and design, she worked as a researcher and writer for Lisa Gansky’s The Mesh: Why The Future of Business is Sharing (Penguin 2010), a Wall Street Journal bestselling business book.
 Jessica continues to write about the sharing economy for media outlets such as Minnesota Public Radio.
 She has also been a grant writer for The Promised Land, a Peabody Award-winning public radio series featuring innovative thinkers who are transforming underserved communities.
 Jessica brings a deep knowledge of the strategic communication of content—from book projects to blogs to individual tweets—to On the Commons, where she’s worked since 2011.